thehyve/transmart-core/docs/expression.md

 The subsequent rows are the sample names, whose set must match that of those in the `SAMPLE_CD` column in the mapping file.
 Again, the order is not important.

 Empty cells are not allowed.
-NaN are not allowed.
-Zeros and negative values *are* allowed (but see below).
+Zeros, negative values and NaNs (input as U+FFFD) *are* allowed and have the same effect (see below).

 Processing details